Douglas W. Hume, Ph.D.

 About Me

-A little about me… My core research interest is discovering how humans interpret their environment and how these interpretations influence their behavior both with the environment and with others in their social group.
+My core research interest is discovering how humans interpret their environment and how these interpretations influence their behavior both with the environment and with others in their social group.
 In short, I have focused on the ethnosemantics of agricultural, conservation, and community development, attempting to link agricultural and conservation knowledge with behaviors.
 I use both qualitative and quantitative methods to discover, describe and explain how cultural models vary within and between social groups within the framework of cognitive anthropology.

 My graduate work was focused on applied anthropological research of the transition from swidden to irrigated rice agriculture in Madagascar.
 In addition, I researched environmental knowledge variation among American bird watchers and college students (see my Curriculum Vitae for links to my publications).